druxt-contrib/druxt-config-pages/example/README.md

-# DruxtModule example
+# DruxtConfigPages example

-This directory contains the Drupal and Nuxt codebases to demonstrate the DruxtModule (template) module.
+This directory contains the Drupal and Nuxt codebases to demonstrate the DruxtConfigPages module.

 ## Get started